jasonhemann/25SP-CS1114/syllabus.md

 - **Quizzes**: 30%
 - **Large Software Projects**: 20%
 - **Tutoring Attendance**: 5%
+- **Course Evaluations**: 1%

 ## Course Components

 ### 1. **Problem Sets**

-- Assigned every **Wednesday**.
+- Assigned every **Monday**.
 - Due **Thursday evening**.
-- Each student submits their own solution.
+- Each student must submit individually; I will grade these individually
+- Anything you do not finish in class Wednesday you must complete on your own by the deadline.
 - I will check (possibly a subset of the) problems to ensure understanding and correctness.
 - These will measure correctness of design and structure, as much as correctness of implementation.

 ### 2. **Problem Set Group Reflections**

-- Submitted alongside problem sets.
+- Submitted immediately after problem sets.
 - Please see the [reflection page]({{ site.baseurl }}/reflection/) for more details.

 ### 3. **Quizzes**